3D or 2D: Understanding the Different Types of Mammography

 Does 3D mammography have a higher radiation dose than 2D mammography?

 If you have a 3D mammogram in combination with a 2D mammogram, the radiation dose is doubled but still lower than FDA's safety limit for a yearly mammogram.
 A synthesized 2D view can be created from the 3D data, which then eliminates the need for the 2D mammogram.
-When the synthesized view is used, the radiation dose of the 3D mammogram is the same as a conventional 2D study.
+When the synthesized view is used, the radiation dose of the 3D mammogram is essentially the same as a conventional 2D study.
 Multiple studies have confirmed that there is no significant difference in our ability to find cancers when a synthesized 2D mammogram is used.
 At Roswell Park, we obtain a standard 2D mammogram when the patient has her first 3D study with us to better compare with the prior mammograms.
-In the subsequent years, we use the synthesized view.
+In the subsequent years, we use the synthesized views only.